gbif/stackable/DAGs/README.md

 VER=0.6.2 bash -c 'helm template dag-loader-$VER ./charts/gbif-dag-loader --namespace=gbif-develop --set versionOverride=$VER'
 ```

-In the the example, we are assuming the user is deploying to the namespace called **gbif-develop**.
+In the example, we are assuming the user is deploying to the namespace called **gbif-develop**.

 After the helm command completes you would be able to find the newly deployed batch job running the cluster with the command: